coder/coder/docs/cli/update.md

 # update

-Will update and start a given workspace if it is out of date.
+Will update and start a given workspace if it is out of date

 ## Usage